14/10/2013 11:18 AM

 A while ago Brian Smith sent me some photos of a project that was a ‘work in progress’.

-It peaked my interest, as I really liked the look of what he was working on, so I invited myself over to see him, to take some pictures and hopefully cover it as a customer project.Viewing from the outside of his house there are some rather smart Jacksons Brook gates (you can tell he’s got good taste!).
+It peaked my interest, as I really liked the look of what he was working on, so I invited myself over to see him, to take some pictures and hopefully cover it as a customer project.Viewing from the outside of his house there are some rather smart Jacksons Brook gates.
 As you glance up you get a glimpse of something interesting going on behind the gates at the side of his house.

 Brian explained to me that originally he thought he would like to make use of the area at the side of his house by creating a sloping roof made from Jacksons timbers and some clear corrugated plastic roofing sheets, coming from the side of the house, that would rest on sturdy timber posts, a sort of car port.